Latest News

 It's also a fact that gasoline cars sell better than EVs in markets with limited charging infrastructure, like those of Eastern Europe, Latin America, and Africa.
 Beijing aims for EVs and hybrids to be dominant in the world.
 In the meantime, Chinese automakers build overseas brands by offering customers what they want.

 Chery is China's largest auto exporter.
 Between 2020 and 2024, its global sales soared from 730,000 to 2.6 millions vehicles.
-Chery, owned by both the state and the private sector, increased its annual exports from 730,000 vehicles to 2.6 million between 2020 and 2024.
-Its sales are mainly gasoline powered cars, which account for four-fifths.
+Chery - which is owned by both the state and the private sector - has increased its annual exports in the past five years by about one million units.
+Its sales are mainly gasoline powered vehicles, accounting for four-fifths.
 Five other state-owned carmakers, as well as two private automakers, Geely Motor and Great Wall Motor are also among China's top ten exporters.
 They sell more gasoline cars than electric vehicles.

 Two of China's top ten auto exporters are exclusively focused on battery-powered cars.
 Tesla, the pioneer of electric cars in the United States, is one of them.
 BYD is the other, and it only sells EVs or plug-in hybrids.
 BYD has become China's second largest exporter this year, and the country's exports are now dominated by plug-in hybrids.
 China's gasoline vehicle exports will still exceed 4.3 millions and make up nearly two thirds of the total for this year.